 Thyroid Treatments We Provide

 At Mount Sinai, we offer a comprehensive, multidisciplinary approach to caring for you.
 Our thyroid specialists give you the convenience of a one-stop environment, where we meet all your thyroid needs in one location.
-Impressively, Mount Sinai is the only institution in the United States and one of a few in the world to offer three types of remote access, or “hidden-scar” approaches to thyroidectomy.
+Impressively, Mount Sinai is one of a few institutions in the world to offer remote access, or “hidden-scar” approaches to thyroidectomy.

 - Transoral endoscopic thyroidectomy—the transoral endoscopic thyroidectomy approach (TOETVA) is a novel technique for performing minimally invasive node removal of your thyroid gland through hidden incisions.
 The procedure uses small incisions inside and underneath the lower lip to insert an endosopic camera and instruments to remove the thyroid gland.
 With this approach there is no incision or scar on the neck; the incisions in the oral cavity heal very quickly and are not visible with 7-10 days of surgery.